tomdaweiqq/drupal-gratis-theme/README.txt

 -- ADDITIONAL FEATURES --

-- JQuery Image captions on default imagefield in Article content type
+- HTML5 Image captions on default imagefield, may work for others.

 - Responsive for phone, tablet, and desktop using media queries

-- Mobile friendly menu
+- Mobile, touch friendly menu

 - Drop down menus (for desktop)

 -- REQUIREMENTS --

 No base theme needed, simply use this theme on its own.

 -- INSTALLATION --